EoinKanro/files-to-videos-converter/README.md

 ### Be careful
 - Result names of videos have a pattern, it's necessary to save the names to decode videos back to files
-- It's slow, so I recommend to set threads amount (default 4) and encode several parted zip files in the same time.
+- It's slow, so I recommend to set threads amount (default 4) and encode several parted zip files in the same time

 P.S.
 Please, read terms and conditions of video hosting before uploading.
 Don't brake the rules with this soft ;)